Honu Fairlight 10’9 All-Rounder

 Surrounded by rock pools and backed with a grassy shore, Fairlight Beach enjoys flat, calm waters and is loved by families and picnic-ers looking for a safe, mellow place to unwind.
 It’s described as a hidden gem and the perfect place to get away from the fast pace of heavy surf and packed beaches.

 Aptly named, the Fairlight 10’9 All-rounder provides a more relaxing paddling experience.
-Though still just as performance focused as its little brother, the Byron 10’6, The Fairlight is an inch wider and 3 inches longer, adding volume and stability that is most appreciated by taller heavier paddlers or those bringing along gear/a passenger.
+Though still just as performance focused as its little sibling, the Honu Byron 10’6, The Fairlight is an inch wider and 3 inches longer, adding volume and stability that is most appreciated by taller heavier paddlers or those bringing along gear/a passenger.

 The Honu Fairlight 10’9 is a great choice for paddlers who find 10’6 by 32” all-arounds like the Honu Byron just a bit too small.
 The Fairlight 10’9 is that perfect balance between just enough added volume for paddlers in the 200+ lb range without compromising board weight or maneuverability.
 In short, the Fairlight adds slightly more stability while remaining a lightweight, rigid, 4.7” thick iSUP.